NBChub/bgcflow/README.md

 conda install openjdk
 ```

-3. Deploy and run BGCFlow, your bgcflow directory accordingly:
+3. Deploy and run BGCFlow, change `your_bgcflow_directory` variable accordingly:
 ```bash
 # Deploy and run BGCFlow
 bgcflow clone <your_bgcflow_directory> # clone BGCFlow to your_bgcflow_directory